 click away until you have a fully working logon script, to replace your old one.

-One of the pages in the configuration is "Drive Mappings", where you map your UNC shares.
+One of the pages in the configuration is "Drive Mappings", where you map your shares.

-You can also map cloud storage, such as SharePoint and OneDrive.
-Click the "Add OneDrive" to add the mapping:
+Click the "Add OneDrive" to add a OneDrive mapping:

-Once you click the button, you will see a pop-up, where you must enter the tenant name from your Azure Active Directory
+Once you click the button, you will see a pop-up.
+Here you must enter the tenant name from your Azure Active Directory.

-When the user logs on, they will see the Office 365 logon screen embedded in the FastTrack GUI, as shown below, before
+When the user logs on, the Office 365 logon screen will appear embedded in the FastTrack GUI.